2.2 Operating Practices

 1. Establishing a Service Center

-A proposal to establish a new service center should be directed to the RAPC Service Centers Manager.
-This is often done after a department administrator discusses the logic and feasibility of the proposed service center with the RAPC Service Centers Manager.
-Such discussions help RAPC to understand the mission of the new center, and the department to understand its new role and responsibilities.
-Proposals to establish a new service center should be submitted to RAPC at least two months before the proposed start date.
+A proposal to establish a new service center should be directed to the appropriate RAPC/CMA Service Center Analyst.
+This is done after a department administrator discusses the logic and feasibility of the proposed service center with the RAPC/CMA Service Centers Analyst.
+Such discussions help RAPC/CMA to understand the mission of the new center, and the department to understand its new role and responsibilities.
+Proposals to establish a new service center should be submitted to RAPC/CMA at least two months before the proposed start date.

 A proposal to establish a new service center must contain the following information:

 - The service center award, project and tasks names as they will appear on the expenditure, revenue, or operating statements;